JoelHKV/ConceptExplorer/readme.md

 ## Data
 All data for this project has been generated exclusively by ChatGPT 3.5.
-For more details, you can refer to the Concept Generation project.
+For more details, you can refer to the Concept Generation [ConceptGenerator](https://github.com/JoelHKV/ConceptGenerator) project.
 ## Database Schema
 ### All Interconnections
 Data related to interconnections between concepts is stored in Firestore under the following structure:

 - **`conceptBrowser`** (Collection)
-  - **`concepts_refined`** (Collection)
+  - **`finalConceptData`** (Collection)
     - **`[Concept Name]`** (Document)
       - **`abstract`** (Number): Abstractness rating from 0 (concrete) to 100 (abstract).
       - **`branch`** (String): The starting concept that led to this concept.